 - Be smart and follow your doctor’s orders: Complete all treatment/therapy recommended by your doctor, and keep receipts/documentation of your appointments.

-The experienced personal injury attorneys at Poole Law Group can protect you against the tactics of a deceitful insurance company.
+An experienced Frederick personal injury attorney at Poole Law Group can protect you against the tactics of a deceitful insurance company.
 Please contact us online, start a chat, or call us today to schedule your free consultation.
 You pay no attorney fees unless we win your case.